kirjavascript/z80/README.md

 A fast and accurate instruction-stepped Z80 emulator written in C11 and ported to Rust with c2rust and manual refactoring.

-The Rust version appears to run about 25% faster than the C version when benchmarked on my machine.

-It still uses unsafe (for now).

 This emulator passes both the ZEXDOC and ZEXALL Z80 instruction tests.
 It has also been verified correct against VisualZ80, and is known to run the entire ColecoVision, SG-1000, Master System, and Game Gear libraries.
 Additionally, it has been successfully integrated into Mega Drive/Genesis and Neo Geo emulators with unknown (but likely high or perfect) compatibility.

 ## Licensing